Soumilgit/Soumilgit-AI-Interview-SAAS/README.md

-# AI-Powered Tech Interview SaaS Platform
+# AI-Powered Interview SaaS Platform

-An end-to-end technical interview preparation platform powered by **Next.js**, **Gemini AI**, **Drizzle + NeonDB**, and **Clerk** for authentication.
+An end-to-end interview preparation platform powered by **Next.js**, **Gemini AI**, **Drizzle + NeonDB**, and **Clerk** for authentication.
 Designed to streamline and simulate real-world tech interviews with dynamic question generation, feedback mechanisms, and recording features.

 ---